 Real violence is unwanted content in video portals as it is forensically relevant in video surveillance systems.
 Naturally, both domains have to deal with mass data which makes the detection of violence by hand an impossible task.
 We introduce one component of a system for automated violence detection from video content: the differentiation of real violence and martial arts videos.
 In particular, we introduce two new feature transformations for jitter detection and local interest point detection with Gestalt laws.
 Descriptions are classified in a two-step machine learning process.
 The experimental results are highly encouraging: the novel features perform exceptionally well and the classification process practically acceptable recall and precision.

-M. Hörhan, H. Eidenberger: "New Content-Based Features for the Distinction of Violent Videos and Martial Arts"; accepted for publication in: "Proceedings of the International Conference on Acoustics, Speech, and Signal Processing", issued by: IEEE; IEEE Press, Piscataway, 2013.
+M. Hörhan, H. Eidenberger: "New Content-Based Features for the Distinction of Violent Videos and Martial Arts"; in: "Proceedings of the International Conference on Acoustics, Speech, and Signal Processing", issued by: IEEE; IEEE Press, Piscataway, 2013.

 Click into the text area and press Ctrl+A/Ctrl+C or ⌘+A/⌘+C to copy the BibTeX into your clipboard… or download the BibTeX.